-c.
-Discrimination and Harassment by Transportation Providers
+C. Discrimination and Harassment by Transportation Providers

-LGBT people also frequently face discrimination by transportation providers, including buses and boats, which effectively denies them access.
+LGBT people also frequently face discrimination from transportation providers, including bus and boat operators, which effectively denies them access.
 The discrimination comes from both customers and drivers, and not only inconveniences LGBT persons but deprives them of secure transport.